For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 There's a reason Australia is such a popular study destination for students, as well as being a common emigration spot for Brits after graduation.

 It's got huge cultural diversity, but it's also an English-speaking country if you're worried about language barriers.
-Plus, it has more than 40 universities, including some of the best in the world, with over 22,000 courses to choose from.
+Plus, it has more than 40 universities, including some of the best in the world, with almost 20,000 courses to choose from.

-The Australian National University ranks highly as one of the best universities in the world and has two Australian Prime Ministers among its alumni.
+The Australian National University ranks highly as one of the finest universities worldwide and has two Australian Prime Ministers among its alumni.

-The likes of the University of Melbourne (the country's oldest university) and the University of New South Wales are also internationally respected and part of the Group of Eight (Go8), a coalition of the country's world-leading research-intensive universities.
+The likes of the University of Melbourne and the University of New South Wales are also internationally respected and part of the Group of Eight (Go8), a coalition of the country's world-leading research-intensive universities.

-While studying in Australia, you'll also be able to explore one of the most beautiful countries in the world.
-Annabel, who studied at the University of Leeds, spent a year studying at Griffith University in Brisbane as part of her degree.
+While studying in Australia, you'll also be able to explore some great destinations.
+Annabel, who studied at the University of Leeds, spent a year studying at Griffith University in Brisbane as part of her degree:

 I loved the chance to live in an amazing country with so many opportunities to travel.
 Being based on the Gold Coast, I took full advantage of the outdoor lifestyle, spending endless days walking and sunbathing at the beach.